Buy A Car Battery Online or In-Store. Top Quality & Low Prices. Call Free on 1300 123228

 1. Calcium "Maintenance Free" (or Calcium Sealed) batteries.

 Our ALCO Maintenance Free Range are made in South-Korea by Atlas Corporation.
 We also Stock the Neuton Power range which is a good quality range made in China.
-Both brands are well made, have high power outputs for their size and come with a 2 year warranty.
+Both brands are well made, have high power outputs and come with a 2 year warranty.

 2. Traditional "Lead-Acid" Accessible (or top-up) batteries.

-With the traditional Lead Acid batteries you can often open up the tops of the cells to monitor and top up the cell if required with distilled water (never with battery acid!).
+With the traditional Lead Acid batteries (such as most Century Models other than their DIN range for European cars), you can open up the tops of the cells to monitor and top up the cell if required with distilled water (never with battery acid!).

 Some come with a water-loss indicator (also called a "magic eye") which acts like a hydrometer on one cell and changes colour based on the state of charge and the water level of the cell.
 Note that its only monitoring one cell, the other 5 in a 12Volt battery are hopefully (but not always!) in a similar condition.